jackl0phty/opschef-cookbook-bind-chroot/README.md

 REQUIREMENTS
 ============

-Apply the recipe bind-chroot if you just want to install  bind9 in a chroot jail environment.
+Apply the recipe bind-chroot::chroot if you just want to install bind9 in a chroot jail environment.

 ATTRIBUTES